renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 Your data table will now not allow you to enter a value that violates the data validation rule you have created.
-To test this out, try to enter a new value into the `no_membrs` column that is not valid.
-Try typing in a value below or above the values specificied and see what happens.
+To test this out, try to enter a new value above 30 in one of the cells for this collumn and see what happens.

+> ## Tip
-You can also customize the resulting message to be more informative by entering your own message by selecting to show validation help text in `Appearance`.
+> While setting validation rules you can customize the resulting message to be more informative by entering your own message by selecting to show validation help text in `Appearance`.

-You can also allow invalid data to result in a warning rather than reject input, by selecting that option.
+> You can also choose to let invalid data result in a warning rather than reject input, by selecting that option.
+{: .callout}

+### Integers and integers within a range

+We have covered data validation for simple number ranges, but what if we expect that a cell will only take integers or integers within a range?

 > ## Exercise
 > Apply a new data validation rule to one of the other numeric